To remove old, peeling wood finishes that have turned yellow, alcohol is one of the most common products used.

 Isopropyl Alcohol for Wood

-Often called rubbing alcohol, this product is quite effective in removing grease, mold, and mildew.
+Often called rubbing alcohol, this product effectively removes grease, mold, and mildew.

 In addition, its properties are quite good at removing adhesives such as glue and other substances that stick to the wood surface.